decentraland/adr/content/ADR-186-place-identifiers.md

       <img alt="move" src="/resources/ADR-186/move.png" width="300" hight="300" />
     </td>
     <td style="vertical-align: middle">
-      ❌ The new scene gets a <strong>new UUID</strong> if doesn't occupy the same parcels and same base parcel
+      ❌ The new scene gets a <strong>new UUID</strong> if it doesn't occupy the same parcels and same base parcel
     </td>
   </tr>